Group B Strep – Aware.

 Will I get the antibiotics at least 2 hours before she is born?

-Would she get checks after she was born to insure that complications had been completely avoided?
+Would my baby get ongoing checks after she was born to insure that complications had been completely avoided?

 What if I couldn’t get to hospital quickly enough after my waters broke?

-I went to maternity day care and was diagnosed with preeclampsia.
+I went to maternity day care where they diagnosed me with preeclampsia.